 - One or both of you have children from a prior relationship

-The divorce rate is so high in the United States that it isn’t unreasonable to at least consider the possibility that your marriage could end prematurely.
+The divorce rate is so high in the United States that it isn't unreasonable to at least consider the possibility that your marriage could end prematurely.
 Prenuptial agreements and sunset clauses can provide important peace-of-mind to both parties.
+You need to understand some provisions cannot be included in a postnuptial agreement.

 The Philosophy behind the Sunset Clause